sysr-q/flask-themes2/docs/index.rst

 Selecting Themes
 ----------------
-How exactly you select the theme will vary between applications, so Flask-Themes doesn't make the decision for you.
+How exactly you select the theme will vary between applications, so Spirits doesn't make the decision for you.
 If your app is any larger than a few views, though, you will probably want to provide a helper function that selects the theme based on whatever (settings, logged-in user, page) and renders the template.
 For example::